 It's a famous victory for Buckfast and another bad moment for Scottish Labour, who've spent the last few years stumbling between various crises in the face of an ascendant SNP.
 Yet strangely, the SNP's usually formidable media operation hasn't swung into action here; there's been no overconfident press releases about Sturgeon Standing Up For Buckie or the usual tsunami of cybernat memes ridiculing Labour on the issue.
 It's unlikely that Buckfast will prove to be the defining issue of next year's Scottish elections but even so, there are surely some votes to be won in having secured the future of a drink affectionately known by its admirers as Wreck the Hoose Juice?
 Does saving Buckie in a nation of Buckfast lovers count for nothing?

 Instead of trying to win (or perhaps lose) votes on the issue, the Scottish Government opted for a far more boring strategy of pointing out actual flaws in the plan to limit caffeine content, including the unclear evidence surrounding it, and have said that EU trade legislation might make such a ban impossible anyway.
-The official response doesn't even mention Buckfast by name, although when it says that "focusing on only one product misses the real problem," there can be little doubt about what "product" is being referred to.
+The official response doesn't even mention Buckfast by name, although when it says that "focusing on only one product misses the real problem", there can be little doubt about what "product" is being referred to.

 This isn't the first time Labour in Scotland have tried to push through a law limiting the amount of caffeine in alcohol.
 In November 2010 the issue came to a vote in Parliament, although with only Labour and the Greens supporting the Buckie ban, it never came to pass.
 Still clinging on to the policy, MSP Richard Simpson launched another motion in 2012, that was finally thwarted this week.
-But the reasoning behind their continual efforts goes back a decade earlier, when Labour were in power in Scotland and waging a self-proclaimed "war on neds," via hysterical tabloid headlines, throwing around ASBOs, and getting into a war of words with, predictably, the producers of Buckfast.
+But the reasoning behind their continual efforts goes back a decade earlier, when Labour were in power in Scotland and waging a self-proclaimed "war on neds", via hysterical tabloid headlines, throwing around ASBOs and getting into a war of words with, predictably, the producers of Buckfast.

-This line of attack has rarely stopped since, with numerous attempts to connect Buckie with the idea of "youth crime."
-A freedom of information request revealed that over the three years to 2010, Buckfast was cited by Strathclyde Police in "5,000 crime reports", while a 2009 study said that 43 percent of young men in a Scottish young offenders institution had been under the influence of Buckfast while committing their offense.
+This line of attack has rarely stopped since, with numerous attempts to connect Buckie with the idea of "youth crime".
+A freedom of information request revealed that over the three years to 2010, Buckfast was cited by Strathclyde Police in "5,000 crime reports", while a 2009 study said that 43 percent of young men in a Scottish young offenders institution had been under the influence of Buckfast while committing their offence.

 The result of all this?
-"My view is that the discussions around tonic wines may in fact have made things worse," said Dr. Peter Rice, an NHS Consultant Psychiatrist, while giving evidence to the Scottish Parliament health committee a few weeks ago.
+"My view is that the discussions around tonic wines may in fact have made things worse," said Dr Peter Rice, an NHS Consultant Psychiatrist, while giving evidence to the Scottish Parliament health committee a few weeks ago.
 "They may have established a reputation for a particular product that will become a self-fulfilling prophecy."